NetSec-01/Projects/Security_Projects/Splunk_Eventgen/README.md

 > > > ### 2) action.sample:

-        This file has the values of 'Success' and  'Failed'.
+> > > > This file has the values of 'Success' and  'Failed'.

-        Note: If you want to see more failed events, edit the file with more 'Failed'           vales, vice-versa.
+> > > > Note: If you want to see more failed events, edit the file with more 'Failed' vales and vice-versa.

                 └─$ cat action.sample
                 Failed